Skip to main content

 • Support for variable methods (string length, search and replace, array size...)

-• Support for plugins and filters (output and formatting of date and time, generation of HTML elements...)
+• Support for plugins and filters (date and time output and formatting, HTML element generation...)

 Official Template Toolkit documentation

-A big advantage of this template engine is the availability of full documentation in Russian and English; links to the most important sections of the documentation are provided below:
+A major advantage of this template engine is the availability of comprehensive documentation in Russian and English; below are links to the most important sections of the documentation:

 • Introduction - general information